sharetribe/flex-docs/src/docs/howto-users-and-authentication/implement-delete-user/index.md

   );
 ```

-You still need to add some translations related to the form.
+You still need to add some microcopy related to the form.

 ```shell
 └── src